-Fancy feeling richer in 2010?
+Fancy feeling richer?
 Then check out these tips and you'll soon have your savings account bursting at the seams.

 Shave those expenses

 Firstly, the most obvious way to hang onto more of your cash is to spend less.
 And there are loads of ways you can do so.